Here we will take a brief look at what the Brexit means for the USA and for Brits travelling to the USA.

 Essentially, the vote did not directly cause the UK to leave the EU, and in fact it will most probably take at least two years for the process to be complete.
 Nevertheless, the implications of the vote immediately caused significant changes and knock-on effects.
 With many countries appearing to be panicking slightly, including the UK, we have already seen markets become extremely volatile, currencies plummet and a frighteningly high number of political resignations.

-Here we will take a brief look at what the Brexit means for the USA and for Brits travelling to the USA.
+Here we will take a brief look at what the Brexit means for the USA and for British citizens travelling to the USA.
 Of course, this is a first in history, and it is all somewhat speculative at the moment, but certain things have already become perfectly apparent.

 Within moments of the Brexit being confirmed, the pound sterling was already sliding down an uncomforting slope.
 It wasn’t long before it reached a 31-year low against the dollar, which, at the time of writing, is still the case.
 But what exactly does this mean for the UK and the USA alike?